Tanvi Azmi

 Tanvi Azmi is an Indian film and television actress.
+She is known for her roles in Akele Hum Akele Tum (1995), Bajirao Mastani (2015), Thappad (2020) and Tribhanga (2021).

 Early life and career

 She was born to Marathi-Hindi actress Usha Kiran and Manohar Kher.

 Azmi portrayed a troubled doctor in the tele-series, Jeevanrekha and as a young widow in telefilm Rao Saheb (1986) directed by Vijaya Mehta.
 She also acted in the Malayalam language film Vidheyan (1993), directed by Adoor Gopalakrishnan.

-She received a nomination for Filmfare Award for Best Supporting Actress for her role in film Akele Hum Akele Tum (1995).
+She received her first nomination for the Filmfare Award for Best Supporting Actress for her performance in the drama Pyari Behna (1985).